 Note that, in accordance with Appendix 1 of the Code of Practice for Taught Postgraduate Programmes, any form of plagiarism will be treated as a very serious disciplinary issue.
 See also the University regulations at www.ed.ac.uk/schools-departments/academic-services/policies-regulations/regulations/assessment, and on plagiarism the useful student guidance offered via the links on the page at www.ed.ac.uk/academic-services/students/conduct/academic-misconduct/plagiarism.

 All submissions will be given a mark which remains provisional until ratified by the Board of Examiners, which meets once for each semester of work (three times).
 The Board of Examiners includes an External Examiner, whose role is to assure standards of assessment and to provide a further source of advice on the Programme.

-Students are also usually invited to an informal meeting with the External Examiner in May/June (see the Programme Calendar). **Students must NOT make direct contact with the External Examiner.**
+Students are also usually invited to an informal meeting with the External Examiner in May/June. **Students must NOT make direct contact with the External Examiner.**

 Project work may usually ONLY contain visual, sonic and interactive resources that are developed within the class, by you or your colleagues during this year.
 WE hope to avoid using commercial or public sound libraries wherever possible.